michaelliuuu/App-Development/README.md

 # App-Development

-Implementing OOP to create a android soundboard app in Java.
+Implementing OOP to create a beginner android soundboard app in Java.